A quick snapshot into life in the Big D from yours truly.

 In Dallas: We live in our cars.
 And it's a love-hate relationship.

-Oh, yes, if cars could talk, because we commute for hours in them.
+If only cars could talk, they'd have some tales to tell because we commute for hours in them.
 We cart our lives around in them (or at least I do).
 We cruise around with the top down on gorgeous Sunday afternoons in them.
-Our four-wheels are family.
+They are more than just four-wheels but rather an extension of ourselves.
+Regular car washes are a must especially for those who valet often.

-One thing we could do without, though, besides the hail, are all those darned potholes.
+One thing we could do without, though, besides the aforementioned hail storms, are all those darned potholes.
 It's a wonder our cars make it home and into the driveway in one piece.
-We could also do without those growing-longer-every-day commutes due to tremendous growth couples with infrastructure problems and the ensuing construction projects happening everywhere designed to "fix' things.
+Yes, Dallas could use some help in the infrastructure department.
+We could also do without those growing-longer-every-day commutes due to tremendous growth coupled with the onslaught of construction projects designed to make it all better... eventually.

 Healthy eating isn't such a battle here anymore, with new restaurants offering West Coast-inspired fare, smaller portions and low calorie options.
 Although, it must be said chips, salsa and QUESO are always acceptable.
 This is Texas after all.